NoDebt-App-Backend/Loan_Prediction_App/README.md

                 "loanAmount": 40000,
                 "email": "cultihirze@gufum.com",
                 "address": "Anantigha Calabar South",
+                "adminInCharge": "Karen Chukwu",
                 "createdAt": "2023-06-09T07:39:23.473Z"
             }
         ]
     }
 }
 ```

 This also works with pagination with each page in rows of 10.

 #### GET Method(Get All Successful Company Loans In Ascending Order - Page 2): /loans/success-loans/ascending?page=2